 - The if statements are very long:

+I agree that if statements are long and that there is a long list of ELIFs there but to be honest I don’t know how to make them shorter or how to avoid neverending ELIFs.
+Do you have any suggestions?

 - You have hard-coded the user input to specific values, what if these values change or you want to add more?
 Try using something like an enumerator which basically sets a string to a value, or a dictionary that allows you to define the values before running the code